 Understanding Document Certification

 The document certification process makes sure that documents issued in one country are recognized as valid in another.
-This process is particularly important for legal, academic, and commercial documents.
+This process is particularly important for legal, academic, commercial and corporate documents.
 The certification will depend on the country where the document will be used and the applicable international treaties, in which case you will have to choose between apostille vs authentication.
 For instance, if you need to use a birth certificate in a member country of the Hague Convention, you only require an apostille for the document.
 On the other hand, if the country is not a member, the authentication process will be necessary.

 What is a document apostille?